Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 6. Learn how to cook

-Learning how to cook not only makes it easier to eat healthy, but you save money too.
+Learning how to cook not only makes it easier to eat healthily, but you save money too.

 There are tons of free recipes available online (Pinterest is my go-to!).